Challenge: Managing Infrastructure

 A newly-formed startup was operating with very tight constraints: aggressive timelines, conservative budgets, and a small team of specialists focused on developing the company’s core technologies.
-They specialized in commercializing epigene testing services and technology for the life insurance industry.
+They specialized in commercializing epigenetic testing services and technology for the life insurance industry.
 Their research operations were quickly outgrowing the various manual processes they had initially adopted, most of which relied on local infrastructure.
-The company needed to migrate to new, cloud-based solutions that were capable of providing a framework for robust automation.
+The company needed to migrate to new, cloud-based solutions that were capable of providing a framework for robust automation, such as an AWS infrastructure.
 This framework would also need to be able to efficiently scale with changes in daily workloads.

 Managing infrastructure is often divided into separate responsibilities for multiple, full-time employees; Solutions Architect, Delivery Engineer, and DevOps Engineer are some common roles.
 They each handle distinct phases of a system’s lifecycle and are required to coordinate their efforts to create, deploy, and maintain the resources that host the business’ various tools and applications.

 Like most small businesses, the bioscience company could not afford the costs or time associated with hiring these various positions.
 They needed a solution for provisioning and maintaining the underlying infrastructure that could run their suite of tools but would not require an entire IT department.
 Additionally, since they were still in the initial stages of product development, this solution would need to easily adapt to the inevitable changes in the process.
 Finally, the solution had to provide a system of record and accountability; changes in infrastructure would need to be approved and then logged as updates were applied.

 - AWS Infrastructure

 Solution: AWS Infrastructure

 IntelliTect used its extensive experience with Amazon Web Services (AWS) to build a robust platform capable of servicing the unique needs of the company’s various workflows.
 AWS was determined to be the ideal cloud provider for several reasons.
 Specifically, they: